hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter5/Questions.md

 Object.getPrototypeOf(a) === Foo.prototype; // ?
 ```

+When a is created by calling new Foo(), one of the things (see Chapter 2 for all four steps) that happens is that a gets an internal [[Prototype]] link to the object that Foo.prototype is pointing at.

-15. When an object created by calling **new Foo()** one of things that happen is what?
+15. ### When an object created by calling **new Foo()** one of things that happen is what?

+Each object created from calling new Foo() will end up [[Prototype]]-linked to this "Foo dot prototype" object.

+16. ### What's the difference between constructing objects in class-oriented languages and Javascript?
+    **In class-oriented languages**, multiple **copies** (aka, "instances") of a class can be made, like stamping something out from a mold.
+As we saw in Chapter 4, this happens because the process of instantiating (or inheriting from) a class means, "copy the behavior plan from that class into a physical object", and this is done again for each new instance.
-16. In JS you create multiple instances of a class? or you create multiple objects that are [[prototype]]-linked to a common object?
+    **But in JavaScript,** there are no such copy-actions performed.
+You don't create multiple instances of a class.
+You can create multiple objects that `[[Prototype]]` *link* to a common object.
+But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite **_linked_**.
+17. ### When constructing an object in Javascript, what's the relation between constructor function and created objected?

-17. By default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but?
+    But in JavaScript, there are no such copy-actions performed.
+You don't create multiple instances of a class.
+You can create multiple objects that [[Prototype]] link to a common object.
+But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite linked.

-18. **new Foo()** is direct or indirect way to (a new object linked) to another object? what's direct way?
+18. ### **new Foo()** is direct or indirect way to (a new object linked) to another object? what's direct way?
+    In fact, the secret, which eludes most JS developers, is that the `new Foo()` function calling had really almost nothing *direct* to do with the process of creating the link. **It was sort of an accidental side-effect.** `new Foo()` is an indirect, round-about way to end up with what we want: **a new object linked to another object**.
+    Can we get what we want in a more *direct* way? **Yes!** The hero is `Object.create(..)`.
+But we'll get to that in a little bit.
-19. In JS we don't make copy from one object (class) to another (instance), what we make?
+19. ### In JS we don't make copy from one object (class) to another (instance), what we make?
+    a new object linked to another object.
-20. prototypal inheritance? is this term ok? why?
+20. ### prototypal inheritance? is this term ok? why?
-21. Differential inheritance?
+21. ### Differential inheritance?
-22. What exactly leads us to think Foo is a "class"?
+22. ### What exactly leads us to think Foo is a "class"?
-23. What will be the rusult?
+23. ### What will be the rusult?

 ```javascript
 fucntion Foo() {}